-- 1. With your team, find a spot to sit together in your assigned museum space, most likely in the Museum Lobby or the Gallery Lobby. - 2.
-For 2-5 minutes, a Parthenon team member will review examples of color in ancient Greece, from real minerals and gold to reconstructions of statues and buildings in full color. - 3.
+- 1. With your team, find a spot to sit together in your assigned museum space, most likely in the Gallery Lobby. - 2.
+For about 5-10 minutes, a Parthenon team member will review examples of color in ancient Greece, from real minerals and gold to reconstructions of statues and buildings in full color. - 3.
 When instructed, pass out coloring pages to the students in your group.
 Read this to your group: